 Please read and discuss the contents of the Saint Mark School Parent/Student Handbook with your child (ren).
 Please sign and return this sheet to the school with your youngest child.
 Thank you.
-ALL SIGNED HANDBOOK ACKNOWLEDGEMENTS DUE WITHIN TWO WEEKS OF RECEIPT OF HANDBOOK.
-Unsigned Receipt of Handbook Acknowledgements will be assumed as "received" and "read" as of September 30, 2023.
+Students will not receive their Chromebook/Tablet until the Handbook Acknowledgement is signed and returned to school.